valeriansaliou/node-sales-tax/README.md

 ## Last changes

-The version history can be found on the [CHANGELOG.md file](https://github.com/valeriansaliou/node-sales-tax/blob/master/CHANGELOG.md).
+The version history can be found on the [CHANGELOG.md](https://github.com/valeriansaliou/node-sales-tax/blob/master/CHANGELOG.md) file.

 _As this library is SemVer-compatible, any breaking change would be released as a MAJOR version only.
 Non-breaking changes and features are released as MINOR.
-Tax rate updates are released as PATCH._
+Tax rate updates and bug fixes are released as PATCH (tax rate updates may as well be bundled under a MINOR release, if it comes with other new features)._

 ## How to install?